 Easy Apple Crisp

-This easy dessert is a slight variation on my easy blackberry crisp.
+This easy fruit crisp dessert is a slight variation on my easy blackberry crisp.
 I doubled the brown sugar and oat topping because let’s face it, the crispy topping is irresistible!
 If you are looking for something super quick, these Air Fryer Churro Apple Pie Bombs are the best dessert to make in under 30 minutes.

 - Peel and core apples.
 Cut into bite- sized pieces or slices, which ever you prefer.
 Place in a pie plate or baking dish.
 Top with lemon juice.